 For more information please see the joint media statement.

-Enrolment in any of the accounting bodies' professional programs is independent of an individual's participation in the Accounting PYP or any other DHA approved pathway to permanent residency
+Enrolment in any of the accounting bodies' professional programs is independent of an individual's participation in the Accounting PYP or any other DHA approved pathway to permanent residency.

 While a PY certificate and transcript do not list an expiry date, DHA Migration Regulations 1994 (Volume 3, Schedule 6D, Part 6D.6) require the Professional Year to have been a period of at least 12 months in the 48 months (four years) immediately before the time that the migration applicant is issued an invitation to apply for the visa.
 Furthermore, only one professional year can be used to claim five points towards migration.